Benita (McGinnis) McCormick (1889 – 1984)

 Aunt Detty was devoted to Uncle Phil in those final months.
 She would sit next to him, often bringing visitors into the room so they, too, could stimulate him with fresh faces and voices.
 Remembering tales of days gone by, she often stopped in mid-sentence to ask him a name or a detail, as if she could not remember it herself.

 When he could not recall a word or a name or a date, she would gently give him a hint or a wink, never prodding but encouraging him to surface the memory from the recesses of his mind.
 She was not about to give up on him.
 As with any long-time married couple, their life had not been without its ups and downs.
 Now, in the midst of their greatest challenge, they would weather the storm together.

 A sailor’s daughter and herself a life-long adventurer, she knew what it was like to navigate rough waters.
 Some years before, she had, in fact, done an oil painting of two men in a small fishing boat, holding steady through rocky seas.
 Now she steered the course for both Phil and herself with unwavering determination and resolve.

-After some difficult weeks, Uncle Phil slowly began learning to talk again, but it was too slow for his liking, and not longer after that he suffered a couple of setbacks.
+After some difficult weeks, Uncle Phil began learning to talk again, but it was too slow for his liking.
+Not longer after that, he suffered a couple of setbacks.
 Noticing his frustration, Aunt Detty would squeeze his hand or pat him reassuringly on the shoulder, leaning over to kiss him tenderly.
-The adoring way he gazed back at her through his blue eyes when the words would not come spoke volumes more than anything he could have said.
+The adoring way he gazed back at her through his clear blue eyes when the words would not come spoke volumes more than anything he could have said.

-It was hard for the family to say our final goodbyes to him.
+It was hard for the family to say our final goodbyes.
 I remember my Aunt Jane, Phil and Benita’s daughter, calling on March 24, 1980, to give me the sad news that he had died.